iamSamDiak/Vidiomatic/README.md

 ### About

-**Vidiomatic** is a (in progress) simple web app built with **React** that allows you to record your screen with your webcam set as PIP if pleased directly within the navigator.
+**Vidiomatic** is a (in progress) simple web app built with **React** that allows you to record your screen with your webcam set as PIP if pleased directly within the browser.
 Convenient for presentations video, tutorials and so on...

 https://vidiomatic.netlify.app/